Rhea212/sniffy-pkt-dissector/README.md

 # Sniffy - An Advanced Packet Dissector

 A CLI-based traffic analyser powered by the Scapy python library.
-Dissects packets according to the TCP/IP Layer.
+Dissects packets according to the TCP/IP Model.

 ## Features